Saheba Subramanyam: Soundtrack

 Apart from two songs, Shaan Rahman resused the songs from Thattathin Marayathu.

 Reception

-A critic from The Times of India rated the film 1 1/2 out of 5, saying, "This movie tests your patience and gets on to your nerves.
+A critic from The Times of India rated the film 1.5 out of 5 stars, writing, "This movie tests your patience and gets on to your nerves.
 If you love challenges, accept this.
 If you shy away from this challenge, you are simply being wise."
-A critic from 123telugu rated the film 2 3/4 out of 5, saying, "On the whole, Saheba Subramanyam is a decent attempt from a debut director".
+A critic from 123telugu rated the film 2 out of 5 stars, writing, "On the whole, Saheba Subramanyam is a decent attempt from a debut director".